Westword: Best of Denver

 The newspaper also throws a yearly concert, the "Westword Music Showcase", which brings dozens of local bands along with national headlining acts to venues in the Golden Triangle.
 Westword also produces an annual list of Masterminds, people whose contribution to arts and culture in the Denver area deserve special recognition.

 Other live events include Artopia, an annual celebration of the arts, Tacolandia, which features dozens of local taquerias and live music, and Feast, which focuses on the city’s entire food scene.

+David Holthouse article

+Westword ran a cover story on May 13, 2004, entitled "Stalking the Bogeyman" in which the 33-year-old journalist, David Holthouse, described being raped at the age of 7 by a 14-year-old at his home in Anchorage, Alaska.
+The attacker was not named but a picture and other details were printed.
+The article told of Holthouse's recently abandoned plans to belatedly kill his now grown-up attacker: "I was going to watch him writhe like a poisoned cockroach for a few seconds, then kick him onto his stomach and put three bullets in the back of his head.
+This time last year I had a gun, and a silencer, and a plan".

+After the article was published, its author feared retaliation and asked a friend to follow the alleged attacker.
+The friend was arrested on suspicion of stalking on May 29, 2004.
+Holthouse's arrest soon followed.
+"Any charges against me are essentially charges of thought crimes," he said.
+The alleged attacker and his wife declined to press charges.
+The article won a 2nd place in the annual awards of the Colorado Society of Professional Journalists.
+Holthouse's story has since been adapted into a stage play by the same name.

 Marijuana

 In November 2009 Westword became the first magazine or newspaper worldwide to employ a medical marijuana critic.
-An anonymous contributor known by the pen name William Breathes contributed regular reviews of local marijuana dispensaries and began a column called "Ask a Stoner."
+An anonymous contributor known by the pen name William Breathes contributed regular reviews of local marijuana dispensaries and began a column called "Ask a Stoner".
 Since that time, Westword has continued to be sympathetic to Colorado's growing recreational and medical marijuana movements, featuring ads for dispensaries in print editions and devoting an entire section of its website to covering the marijuana industry.
 Westword's current marijuana editor is Thomas Mitchell.